heyjessi/thunderwear/README.md

 # thunderwear

 A ground-breaking, earth-shattering iOS app that will revolutionize your life.
 Global warming.
 CS50 Psets.
 Trump.
 All these factors impede our productivity.
-Thunderwear is here to save the day.
+But don't worry, Thunderwear is here to save the day.

 This is THUNDERWEAR.